 The main differences between Roth IRAs and other retirement accounts can be found in the eligibility requirements, and the contribution and withdrawal rules.
 A traditional IRA allows individuals who have earned income, younger than 70 ½-years-old, to make contributions.
 However, a Roth IRA only permits contributions from individuals whose income falls within certain limits.
 In determining eligibility, earned income is counted, which includes all money you are paid to work, including wages, salaries, tips, bonuses, commissions, and self-employment income.

-If you have questions regarding a Roth IRA, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a Roth IRA, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018